Basis of Presentation and Significant Accounting Policies

-For the six months ended June 30, 2017 and 2016, the weighted average shares outstanding excluded shares of common stock issuable upon the exercise of certain stock options and shares of common stock issuable upon the conversion of outstanding shares of Series A Preferred totaling 11,927,142 and 725,657, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
+For the nine months ended September 30, 2018 and 2017, the weighted average shares outstanding excluded shares of common stock issuable upon the exercise of certain stock options and shares of common stock issuable upon the conversion of outstanding shares of Series A Preferred totaling 11,927,142 and 725,657, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
 As of June 20, 2017, the Company’s convertible debt was converted into common stock at $1.40 per share and therefore the Company no longer has any convertible debt outstanding.
-Anti-dilutive warrants of 100,000 for each of the six months ended June 30, 2017 and 2016 were also excluded from the calculation.
+Anti-dilutive warrants of 100,000 for each of the nine months ended September 30, 2018 and 2017 were also excluded from the weighted average share outstanding calculation.

-Certain prior year amounts have been reclassified to conform to the 2017 presentation, with no material effect on the presentation of December 31, 2017 or September 30, 2017, and no impact on revenue or net loss.
+Certain prior year amounts have been reclassified to conform to the 2018 presentation, with no material effect on the presentation of December 31, 2017 or September 30, 2017, and no impact on revenue or net loss.

 Accounts receivable are stated at amounts management expects to collect from outstanding balances both billed and unbilled (unbilled accounts receivable represents amounts recognized as revenue for which invoices have not yet been sent to clients).
-At June 30, 2017 and December 31, 2016, there were $3,450,496 and $855,706, respectively, in outstanding unbilled amounts.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
-To date, the Company has not recognized any losses due to uncollectible accounts.
-Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-The Company evaluated all accounts receivable and determined that no reserve for doubtful accounts was necessary at June 30, 2017 or December 31, 2016.
+The Company evaluated all accounts receivable and determined that no reserve for doubtful accounts was necessary at September 30, 2018 or December 31, 2017.

 Prepaids and Other Assets

 Prepaid expenses and other assets are primarily comprised of prepaid insurance, Argentinian value added tax and deposits made on equipment purchases.